 The Pareto principle is an oldie but goodie, also known as the 80/20 rule.
 This rule signifies the law of the vital few.
 It takes its name after an Italian economist, Vilfredo Pareto, for his work in 1896.

 In practice, the premise often means that 20% of customers account for 80% of its revenues.
 Therefore, a greater focus on those customers is essential.
-From a salesperson’s or student’s perspective, 20% of their work may account for 80% of their commissions or grade, respectively.
-The 80/20 rule is among the most valuable concepts for time and life management.
-For example, 20% of activities are critical as it contributes to 80% of your success.
-Be strategic about spending your time on these tasks to maximize your goals, be it revenues, subscribers, homework, or term assignments for class.
+From a salesperson’s or student’s perspective, 20% of their work may account for 80% of their commissions or grade respectively.
+The 80/20 rule is among the most valuable time and life management concepts.
+For example, 20% of activities are critical, contributing to 80% of your success.
+Be strategic about spending your time on these tasks to maximize your goals, revenues, subscribers, homework, or term assignments for class.

-The ABC Method, developed by Alan Lakein, helps you to prioritize tasks by assigning letters and numbers to the items on your to-do list.
-The highest priority, which is essential and urgent on your list is “A.” As such, it would get a number “1” for A1, A2, A3.
+The ABC Method, developed by Alan Lakein, helps you prioritize tasks by assigning letters and numbers to the items on your to-do list.
+The highest priority, which is essential and urgent on your list, is A. As such, it would get a number 1 for A1, A2, and A3.
 Then you move to B and C.

 Group daily tasks into four categories:

 Category 1 is urgent and vital and requires the most substantial attention paid to those activities in that they are both critical and essential.
 For example, a due date is fast approaching for a term project worth 50% of your grade.

 Next, Category 2 refers to essential but not necessarily urgent tasks.
 For example, you need to plan and organize activities for a vital conference for your company requiring speakers on specific topics in a relatively short time frame.

 Category 3 tasks that are urgent but someone can delegate jobs to others, freeing time up for you.
 Workers must undertake delegation of functions, but people are often reluctant to do so to their detriment.
 Learn how to do this better.